B1GBOOM420/ArchXtract/README.md

 ```

 ---

+**Have Suggestions?**
+Please feel free to open an issue - and I would be happy to hear you out and see what we can make happen, even if you don't want to commit code directly.

 **Why Contribute?**
 ArchXtract is a side project that I am passionate about, and it has the potential to benefit the emulation community.
 However, as a solo developer, I face limitations in terms of time and expertise.
 By contributing to ArchXtract, you can help: